Pushing a Docker image to a registry

 - (optional) Use the Disable this task checkbox to control whether your task gets run.

-- From the Repository drop-down list, choose the Push a Docker image to a Docker registry.
+- From the Repository drop-down list, select Push a Docker image to a Docker registry.

 Select how you'd like to authenticate: